SCIE2205 Science Work Placement

 - Students are able to (1) identify and apply practical skills and theoretical knowledge learned in their undergraduate degree to a workplace setting; (2) identify personal skills gained through the placement experience and reflect on the transference of those skills to future workplace settings; (3) plan, participate and report on a supervised project (or series of projects) conducted during the placement; (4) describe how to write a job application and exhibit good interview techniques as required to assist them find employment in industry; and (5) describe issues in employment in relation to contracts, ethics, OSH, and duty of care.

-- Typically this unit is assessed in the following ways: (1) work placement in industry; (2) written reports; and (3) presentations.
+- Indicative assessments in this unit are as follows: (1) work placement in industry; (2) written assessment; and (3) presentation seminars.
 Further information is available in the unit outline.